 Encourage older children to use the wheel of feelings on their own

 If the kids in your life are older, you can help them discover and track their own emotions.
 You can teach them how to spot patterns, experience catharsis, and notice how different situations and relationships affect them.
-Learning to be mindful of their emotions and process them is a huge part of tween/teen development.
+Learning to be mindful of and process their emotions is a huge part of tween/teen development.

 Use an App